I have a deep interest in the detailed physicality and organisation of the body stemming from a career as a contemporary

 I am interested in seeing the body for what it is, a site of exchange not tied to an identity or to a person but as a mass occupying the space, where the boundaries between the body and its inner and outer worlds are porous and constantly shifting.

 Often my own form is used to embody certain concepts.
-However, I don’t see myself as performing nor do I see the outcomes and recognise myself in them.
+However, I do not see myself as performing nor do I see the outcomes and recognise myself in them.
 There is no audience except for the eye of the camera documenting the body’s organisation as it tries to find different configurations and ways of being.

-The possibilities of photography and the spaces it can inhabit makes it an exciting and evolving medium for me to work with.
+The possibilities of photography and the spaces it can inhabit makes it an exciting and evolving medium.
 It alters my relationship with the present, time and my memory of it and can capture and somehow validate something that becomes almost tangible.
 Allowing my visual and physical perceptions to arrive in a state that feels less impermanent.